slang-i18n/slang/README.md

-single path|Syntax: `<interface>: <path>`; attributes will be detected automatically `paths` only|For multiple nodes; Attributes will be detected automatically `attributes` only|All nodes satisfying `attributes` will get the interface. both|Specified nodes will get the interface containing the specified attributes
+single path|Syntax: `<interface>: <path>`; attributes will be detected automatically `paths` only|For multiple nodes; Attributes will be detected automatically `attributes` only|All nodes satisfying `attributes` will get the interface. both|Specified nodes will get the interface with the specified attributes

 ### ➤ Locale Enum